-EU Blue Card: If you have an academic degree in the IT sector as well as a specific job offer in Germany, you can get an EU Blue Card.
-It is important to know that you have to earn a minimum salary in your job.
-Nonetheless, the EU Blue Card is a very popular type of residence permit with many advantages.
+- EU Blue Card: If you have an academic degree in IT as well as a specific job offer in Germany, you may receive an EU Blue Card.
+It is important to know that you must earn a minimum salary in your job for that visa type.
+Nonetheless, the EU Blue Card is an exceptionally popular residence title with many advantages.

-Work visa for qualified professionals: A residence permit for qualified employment (according to section 18a and 18b (1) AufenthG) could be the right option for you, if you happened to acquire your IT skills during an apprenticeship, for example.
-The same conditions apply, if you have a university degree in the IT sector, yet the job position you have found does not meet the requirements for the EU Blue Card.
+- Work visa for qualified professionals: A residence permit for qualified employment (according to Section 18a and 18b (1) on the Residence Act - AufenthG) might be the right option for you, if you acquired your IT skills during an apprenticeship, for example.
+The same conditions apply, if you have a university degree in IT, yet the job position you have found does not meet the requirements for the EU Blue Card.

-Working as an IT specialist/residence permit for other types of work: Even if you do not have any formal qualifications or a university degree, it is still possible for you to obtain a visa and work as an IT specialist in Germany.
+- Working as an IT specialist/residence title for other types of work: Even if you have neither any formal qualifications nor a university degree, you can still obtain a visa and work as an IT specialist in Germany.
 Therefore, certain prerequisites must be met.

 - Federal Foreign Office (FFO) You can find out which visa you need in order to come to Germany with the Visa-Navigator.